hafizhmh/k8s-secrets-collision-demo/README.md

       and API server certificate bundle to
       `/var/run/secrets/kubernetes.io/serviceaccount`.

-      The token is used to authorized the `Pod` to the API server. subjected to the authorization specified by the above `Role` and `RoleBinding`.
+      The token is used to authorized the `Pod` to the API server, subjected to the authorization specified by the above `Role` and `RoleBinding`.

       The certificate bundle is used to allow a HTTPS client to trust the API server